 Hometown: Houston, Texas

-Residence: Eugene, Oregon
+Residence: Portland, Oregon

 Since her youngest days, Raevyn Rogers has been out to make history.
 Raevyn first made herself known nationally in track circles as a seventh grade student, when she won the Junior Olympics 400m in a time of 53.36, fast enough to make twelve year-old Raevyn among the top- 10 fastest high school girls that year.